Anna Neagle

 Dame Florence Marjorie Wilcox (née Robertson; 20 October 1904 – 3 June 1986), known professionally as Anna Neagle, was an English stage and film actress, singer, and dancer.

-She was a successful box-office draw in the British cinema for 20 years and was voted the most popular star in Britain in 1949.
+She was a successful box-office draw in British cinema for 20 years and was voted the most popular star in Britain in 1949.
 She was known for providing glamour and sophistication to war-torn London audiences with her lightweight musicals, comedies, and historical dramas.
 Almost all of her films were produced and directed by Herbert Wilcox, whom she married in 1943.

 In her historical dramas, Neagle was renowned for her portrayals of British historical figures, including Nell Gwyn (Nell Gwyn, 1934), Queen Victoria (Victoria the Great, 1937 and Sixty Glorious Years, 1938), Edith Cavell (Nurse Edith Cavell, 1939), and Florence Nightingale (The Lady with a Lamp, 1951).

 Biography

 Early life

-Neagle was born in Forest Gate, Essex, daughter of Florence Neagle and her husband, Herbert William Robertson, a Merchant Navy captain.
+Florence Marjorie Robertson was born in Forest Gate, Essex, the daughter of Merchant Navy captain Herbert William Robertson and Florence, née Neagle.
 Her elder brother was the bass-baritone and actor Stuart Robertson (1901–1958).
-Robertson attended primary school in Glasgow and then St Albans High School for Girls.
 She made her stage debut as a dancer in 1917, and later appeared in the chorus of C.B.
 Cochran's revues and also André Charlot's revue Bubbly.
 While with Cochran, she understudied Jessie Matthews.

 In 1931, she starred in the West End musical Stand Up and Sing with actor Jack Buchanan, who encouraged her to take a featured role.
 For this play, she began using the professional name Anna Neagle (the surname being her mother's maiden name).
 The play was a success with a total run of 604 performances.
 Stand Up and Sing provided her big break when film producer and director Herbert Wilcox caught the show to consider Buchanan for an upcoming film, but also took note of her cinematic potential.